Hello World 👋

 Why I chose Zola

 I finally decided to expand my online presence with a blog.
-Static Site Generators (SSGs) are a way to build websites that are mostly pre-built and work well for blogs.
-Instead of generating pages every time someone visits, the site is built once, and those files are uploaded to the internet.
-This makes them fast, more secure, easy to host.
+Static Site Generators (SSGs) build websites mostly in advance, making them ideal for blogs.
+Instead of generating pages on each visit, the site is built once and the files are uploaded.
+This results in faster, more secure, and easier to host websites.

 I wanted an SSG that:

-That ruled out popular options like Gatsby, Astro, Jekyll, and Pelican, leaving me with two top contenders: Hugo and Zola.
+This ruled out popular options like Gatsby, Astro, Jekyll, and Pelican, narrowing my choice to Hugo and Zola.

 Hugo is the more popular of the two.
 I fiddled around with it for a bit, but I found the Go templating engine a bit less intuitive to what I was used to using.